UCSC-Treehouse/pipelines/README.md

     tail -n 10 outputs/variants/mini.ann.vcf | md5sum -c md5/variants.md5
     -: OK

-NOTE: Fail is expected as the test file contains too few reads to pass bam qc
+NOTE: Fail is expected as the test file contains too few reads to pass our qc

 Under outputs you should see the following: